Deep151090/RESTful-API-using-FastAPI-that-performs-data-analysis-and-visualization/README.md

 JSON
 {
-  "message": "Transformations applied successfully", "file_id": "new-unique-id"  # New ID for the transformed data }
+  "message": "Transformations applied successfully", "file_id": "new_file_id"  # New ID for the transformed data }

 message: Confirmation message for successful transformation.
-file_id: Unique identifier for the transformed data (different from the original upload ID).
+new_file_id: Unique identifier for the transformed data (different from the original upload ID).

 4. Visualize Data:

 Method: GET
 URL: http://localhost:8000/visualize/{new_file_id}
 Path Parameters:
-{new-file_id}: The unique ID obtained from transforming the data.
+{new_file_id}: The unique ID obtained from transforming the data.

 Response: